Reviews You Can Rely On

 Weather Resistance

-Winter weather can range from cold and dry to sleet, wind, and freezing rain.
+Depending on where you live, winter weather can range from cold, dry, and crisp to soggy days filled with sleet, wind, and freezing rain.
 If you live in a wet climate like the Pacific Northwest, having a moderately warm and completely waterproof winter jacket is a good idea.
 If cold temperatures, biting winds, and dry snow are your reality, warmth and wind resistance can be critical components for you to consider.

 The Canada Goose Shelburne Parka tops the charts for the best weather protection.
 It's as close to impenetrable as a winter jacket can be, with a tough outer shell and an insanely protective hood that blocks wind and snow.
 Though it's not meant to be used in temperatures warm enough for rain, it shrugs off rain as well as anything else.